vusec/uncontained/README.md

 ```

 3. Compile all the necessary dependencies (this will take a while to compile
-   llvm-project and linux with fullLTO):
+   llvm-project and Linux with fullLTO):
 ```
 scripts/compile.sh
 ```